Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/TESTING.md

 * The subscription form is available in all the pages.
 * It asks the user to input a correct email.
 * User receives an email to confirm their subscription.

-## Bugs found and solved

-The issues found have been tracked on Github directly and can be found [here](https://github.com/CarolinaCobo/styx/issues?q=is%3Aissue+is%3Aclosed).

-Inside each one of them there's information or screenshots showing what the error was and solved linking them to the commit where they were fixed.

 ** To go back to [README.md](./README.md) **